Asiandaniel/MEAN_Stack/README.md

 - **Complexity**: Managing the entire stack can be complex, especially for large applications with multiple components.
 - **No SQL**: MongoDB's NoSQL approach may not be suitable for all types of applications, especially those that require complex transactions or relationships.

-### **Conclusion**
-The MEAN stack is a powerful and efficient technology stack for developing modern web applications.
-Its use of JavaScript across the full stack simplifies development and enhances productivity, making it a popular choice among developers for building dynamic and scalable web applications.

 Before enbacking on this project it is neccesary to have your AWS EC2 instance running and a MEAN stack application ready to be deployed.
 The EC2 instance should have ports 5000 and 27017 open